-Many stay at home parents accept the fact that they don’t have a retirement account, and rely on a partner to provide in retirement.
+Many stay at home parents accept the fact that they don’t have a retirement account, and they rely on their partner to provide for them both in retirement.
 However, this isn’t necessary.
+Not contributing to a retirement plan for both partners can be one of the biggest money mistakes couples make.
 If you are married, and you file taxes jointly, your working spouse can contribute to an IRA in your name.
 Because of the nature of this type of IRA, it is often referred to as a “spousal IRA.”

 Contributing to a Spousal IRA